How It Works

 Score Spread vs. Disparity

-On journalist and outlet profiles, you'll see both Disparity and Score Spread.
-These measure different things:
+On journalist and outlet profiles, these measure different things.

 Disparity

-How far the critic's scores are from user scores (Steam/Metacritic).
+How far the critic's scores are from user scores.

 Critic Score - User Score